-18. Give up the gum
+18. Give up The Gum

 This may come as a surprise, but chewing gum contains plastic, which is released into your body as you chomp away.

-While this is enough to put off anyone chewing on gum again, it’s also a hazard to the environment.
+While this is enough to put off anyone chewing gum again, it’s also a hazard to the environment.

 Chewing gum takes a long time to degrade and if you’ve seen streets littered with the stuff you’ll know what I mean.
 The gum can make its way into our oceans and often ends up in the stomachs of fish and birds too.